qnx/Raspberry-Pi-Hardware-Component-Samples/led-strip-matrix/README.md

 ## Overview

-This section contains several sample applications for driving LED strips and matrices using the RaspBerry PI's SPI0 interface.
-The libraries are being updated to support more SPI interfaces as we gradually enable additional SPI interfaces in the Quickstart image.
+This section contains several sample applications for driving LED strips and matrices using the the Raspberry Pi's SPI0 interface.
+The libraries are being updated to support more SPI interfaces as we gradually enable additional SPI interfaces in the quick start target image.
 Stay tuned for future updates.

 The sample applications use two or more of the following libraries: